 - You will be contracting short-term.

-On the other hand, the best option for you will be to operate through your own company if:
+On the other hand, when comparing umbrella company vs limited company, the best option for you will be to operate through your own company if:

 - The majority of your work will be outside IR35, and you plan to contract full-time for the foreseeable future.